-- take day to day responsibility for safeguarding issues and have a leading role in establishing and reviewing the school policies / documents. - refer promptly all cases of suspected child abuse to the local Children's Services department (via the Duty Line 020 7364 3444) or the police child protection team (CAIT- Child Abuse Investigation Team): - Where appropriate ensure referrals are completed to Early Help; - support staff who make referrals to local authority children's social care; - Complete a MASH referral where there is a radicalisation concern as required; - if a referral has been made concerning a child in immediate risk of serious harm and the situation does not appear to be improving, the designated safeguarding officer making the referral should press for re-consideration. - have oversight of the safeguard software reporting system. - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - refer cases where a crime may have been committed to the Police as required. - to attend case conferences, review meetings, strategy meetings or nominate an appropriate member of staff to attend on his/her behalf. - to maintain records of case conferences and other sensitive information in a secure confidential file and to disseminate information about the child only on a "need to know basis". - to liaise with the school health advisor to keep an up to date record of students subject to a CP Plan (Child Protection Plan), the students who are CIN (Child In Need) and those considered vulnerable.
+- Take day to day responsibility for safeguarding issues and have a leading role in establishing and reviewing the school policies / documents. - Ensure all cases, where required of suspected abuse are referred promptly to the local Children's Services department (via the Duty Line 020 7364 3444) or the police child protection team (CAIT- Child Abuse Investigation Team), as required complete MASH/MAST referrals in timely manner - Where appropriate ensure referrals are completed to Early Help; - Support staff who make referrals to local authority children's social care; - Complete a MASH referral where there is a radicalisation concern as required: - If a referral has been made concerning a child in immediate risk of serious harm and the situation does not appear to be improving, the designated safeguarding officer making the referral should press for re-consideration. - Have oversight of the safeguard software reporting system. - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Refer cases where a crime may have been committed to the Police as required.
+In both cases liaise with the LADO with regular updates as required. - To attend case conferences, review meetings, strategy meetings or nominate an appropriate member of staff to attend on his/her behalf. - To maintain records of case conferences and other sensitive information in a secure confidential file/online platform and to disseminate information about the child only on a "need to know basis".

+To liaise with the school health advisor to keep an up to date record of students subject to a CP Plan (Child Protection Plan), the students who are CIN (Child In Need) and those considered vulnerable.